- Image Galleries

 I recall that the first full day I ever spent in Colorado was late in 2008, and the place was Rocky Mountain National Park.
 I arose before dawn that morning to explore the fall foliage around Alberta Falls in Glacier Gorge, and my route led me out of Estes Park and through Moraine Park.

-Before I had the opportunity to see much aspen foliage, I started noticing that I was driving past elk.
-They seemed to be everywhere!
+I had barely entered Moraine Park when I observed that I was practically surrounded by elk.
 At the time, that seemed impressive.
 There are many deer and antelope in the Northern Plains states, but far fewer elk.
 The only ones I had seen before were in a hunting preserve.
 Fortunately for them, I only hunt with my camera.

 I had also seen elk in the wild while hiking in Montana, but they were very skittish, and did not hang around to have their picture taken.